mrded/pandoc-as-a-service/README.md

 `docker run -p 8080:8080 mrded/pandoc-as-a-service`

-The server will be avaliable on `http://localhost:8080`
+The server will be available on `http://localhost:8080`

 ## Conversion API